-In Bat Trang pottery village (Gia Lam district, Hanoi), the two names Nguyen Van Loi and Pham Minh Chau stand out not only for their artistic talent but also for their love story and their tireless dedication to spreading Vietnamese ceramic art to the international market.
+In Bat Trang pottery village (Gia Lam district, Hanoi ), the two names Nguyen Van Loi and Pham Minh Chau not only stand out for their artistic talent but also for their love story and their tireless dedication to spreading Vietnamese ceramic art to the international market.

 The combination of tradition and modernity in his works has attracted much attention from art lovers at home and abroad.
 He not only stops at creating, but also participates in teaching and imparting experience to the younger generations, helping to preserve and develop the craft village.